marouane-daoudi/esp32-c3-dev-board/README.md

 # ESP32-C3 WROOM Development Board

-A 4-layer development and testing board for the ESP32-C3 WROOM module.
-USB-C powered, breadboard-compatible, with onboard LDO regulation, ESD protection on all external interfaces, crystal oscillator, reset and boot buttons, and full GPIO header access.
+A 4-layer development and testing board for the ESP32-C3-WROOM-02 module.
+It uses USB-C for 5V input and USB 2.0 data, includes onboard 3.3V LDO regulation, ESD protection on the USB data and VBUS lines, an external crystal, reset and boot buttons, a 3.3V power indicator LED, and breadboard-compatible GPIO headers.

-Designed in KiCad with a focus on power integrity, signal integrity, and low-impedance current paths throughout.
+The board was designed in KiCad 10.0 with a focus on power integrity, signal routing, ESD return paths, and low-impedance power distribution.

 ---